Overview

 Providers have been setting up their systems to meet the high standards demanded by Consumer Data Right.
 They’ve also been focusing on the technical needs, making sure their websites and apps are ready to go.
 If you’re a provider interested in offering services under Consumer Data Right or you need to register as a data holder, visit our For providers section.

 The Consumer Data Right is designed to be an economy-wide right.
-Rolling out across banking first, it will next expand to the energy sector and then telecommunications.
-A new sector will be assessed and designated every year.
+Rolling out across banking first, it is now expanding to the energy sector.
+Non-bank lending will follow.

 Timeline